 Prince Charles would call it a carbuncle.

 This is not meant in any way to demean the Intercontinental as it exists now.
 Since 1989, the hotel chain has pumped loads of money into the building.
 The lobby is light, airy and upscale in a way it never was back then.
 I’m sure the rooms have gotten a corresponding upgrade.
 The view from the rooftop over the Old Town Square is as breathtaking as ever.
-I still occasionally use the hotel gym in the basement, which ranks among the best in the center.
+I still occasionally use the hotel gym in the basement.
 What I’m sketching out here is memory, of how the hotel struck me during a very different time.

-The scene struck me at the time as a cheapened, hyper-consumerized Eastern European vision of what life in the West must be like for people who were forbidden to travel outside the Communist bloc.
+It was a cheapened, hyper-consumerized Eastern European vision of what life in the West must be like for people forbidden to travel outside the Communist bloc.
 Dollars and deutschemarks were the currencies of the realm.
 There was even a “Tuzex” hard-currency shop in the lobby that sold perfumes, jeans, cigarettes and booze, but only if you paid in foreign currency.

 It was difficult for me to grasp fully what was going on.
-I wondered if the girls, obviously prostitutes, were working for themselves and trying to earn a bit of hard currency on the side, or whether they were operating undercover for the intelligence services and trying to trap businessmen into compromising, potentially lucrative situations.
+I wondered if the girls, obviously prostitutes, were working for themselves and trying to earn a bit of cash on the side, or whether they were operating undercover for the intelligence services and trying to trap businessmen into compromising situations.
 As for the seedy-looking locals?
 I figured they were probably currency scammers or informants.
 There was always plenty of those hanging around.

 Often, on those trips to Prague, after a long day of interviews, I’d wander back to the hotel through the dark streets of the Old Town and camp out in the lobby to observe the scene and chat with the girls.
 They were all pretty young, not overly made up like typical prostitutes, and spoke remarkably good English.
 Invariably, they’d tell me they were “students” from the law school across the street (still there today).
 They’d say they were just hanging out “to relax and meet interesting guys.”
 I guess that was the official line, or maybe they really were students?